kreier/jetson/llama.cpp/README.md

 ## Procedure

-To ensure this gist keeps working in the future, while llama.cpp gets new versions, we're cloning the repository and then check out a version known to be working.
-If you want to try a more recent variant omit the steps `git checkout 3f9da22` and `git checkout -b llamaJetsonNanoCUDA` in the following instructions:
+To ensure this gist keeps working in the future, while newer versions of llama.cpp are released, we will check out a specific version (b5050) known to be working.
+To try a more recent version remove the steps `git checkout 3f9da22` and `git checkout -b llamaJetsonNanoCUDA` in the following instructions:

 ### 1. Clone repository